John Rhys Evans: Reputation – critics

 During a career that lasted from 1953 to 1994, Evans played more than forty roles.
-His debut as a concert artiste in Wales made a very good impression.
-He was received warmly by the audience and in his first solo, the prologue from Leoncavallo’s Ill Pagliacci he showed a richness of tone and impressive power.
+His debut as a concert artiste in Wales was received warmly by the audience and in his first solo, the prologue from Leoncavallo’s Ill Pagliacci he showed a richness of tone and impressive power.
 His diction and clarity of tone were excellent.
 His reputation rose quickly as a baritone who had an impressive natural vocal quality and glorious voice.
-His portrayal of Count Almaviva In the Marriage of Figaro is easy to imagine but more difficult to bring to reality.
-His semi-suppressed lechery and inherent dignity were well interpreted.

 At Glyndebourne Festival, Evans chose Verdi’s dramatic: Eri Tu as his first piece – the first non-Welsh item of the evening, but exhibited his national pride in Cân Yr Arad Goch – "His powerful voice coped magnificently with the pieces’ challenges" – His appearances at Glyndebourne included the officer in Il Barbiere di Siviglia, Don Pizarro in Fidelio and Don Giovanni in Don Giovanni.
 The Count in Le Nozze di Figaro, and Belcore – L’elisir d’amore; and the Count – Le nozze di Figaro, He was offered Pizarro but turned it down.

 Writing of his performance in The Merry Widow, a critic wrote: "Evans Welsh Baritone has a rich, resonant voice to which is added a keen dramatic style."
 Other critics wrote: "Evans, with glorious voice and classic profile, looks capable of sweeping every woman in town off her feet.
 He is a dashing Danilo, brimful of charm and handsome looks"; "Evans, the Danilo, is a down-to-earth unromantic figure, but he has an agreeable assurance and a strong baritone voice of unusual but pleasantly resonant timbre"; "He has an impressive natural vocal quality."

 "It is a voice of exceptional quality, warm, rich in overtones with that dark rolling sound in the lower register suggestive of the Slavic bass.
 Yet he can whittle the top into as pointed and ringing a tone as to practically put it into the tenor category."